 Rush skeletonweed is capable of reproducing by seed or lateral roots.
 Flowers are self-fertile, and a mature plant can produce up to 20,000 seeds.
 A pappus (tuft of hair on top of the seed) facilitates wind dispersal over long distances.
 Seeds can also attach to animals, vehicles and other vectors.
 Germination occurs in fall or spring based primarily on moisture conditions, with few seed remaining viable for more than a year in soil.
 Rush skeletonweed has a taproot that can reach depths of 7.5 feet, enabling it to thrive under a variety of climatic conditions.
 Root segments as small as one inch are capable of producing a new plant.

 Prevention, early detection and control are important components of an integrated management program on rush skeletonweed.
-Kim Goodwin with Montana State University coordinates a regional project to safeguard western Montana against rush skeletonweed invasion.
+Kim Goodwin with Montana State University coordinated a regional project to safeguard western Montana against rush skeletonweed invasion.
 “The weed is characterized by landscape-scale spread,” she explains, “So we are piloting a regional approach with county-level safeguarding, risk reduction, and control plans in southwestern Montana.”

-Jeremey Varley, Lemhi County Weed Superintendent in Salmon, Idaho is one cooperator in the regional effort.
+Jeremey Varley, former Lemhi County Weed Superintendent in Salmon, Idaho is one cooperator in the regional effort.
 “The county has been controlling rush skeletonweed since 1999, but wind driven seed complicates our management program,” explains Varley.
 The weed is often widely dispersed on steep terrain that is difficult to access.

 Control efforts include monitoring, early detection and treatment of newly invading plants.
 “We try to inventory infested areas and spot-treat plants each year,” explains Varley.
-“Our preferred herbicide application is Milestone® specialty herbicide at 7 fluid ounces per acre (fl oz/A) either alone or mixed with 2,4-D at 16 fl oz/A. We get good rush skeletonweed control, and treated areas don’t have a flush of cheatgrass (Bromus tectorum) the year following Milestone or Milestone plus 2,4-D.”
+“Our preferred herbicide application is Milestone® herbicide at 7 fluid ounces per acre (fl oz/A) either alone or mixed with 2,4-D at 16 fl oz/A. We get good rush skeletonweed control, and treated areas don’t have a flush of cheatgrass (Bromus tectorum) the year following Milestone or Milestone plus 2,4-D.”

 Tordon® 22K at 32 fl oz/A was applied on Bureau of Land Management land since Milestone was only recently approved for use by the agency.
 Milestone is more selective on desirable broadleaf plants than Tordon 22K.
 Tolerance of tree and shrubs to herbicide treatments can be found on the product label or within the Invasive Plant Management Guide for Natural Area Managers (http://bit.ly/milestoneguide).